 ARRANGE: Spoon the yogurt into the center of a serving plate or bowl.
 Use the back of the spoon to swirl and smooth the yogurt so that it covers the bottom of the serving dish in a thin, even layer.
 Scoop the chilled watermelon on top of the yogurt and drizzle it with the olive oil.

-GARNISH: Sprinkle the watermelon salad with dukkah, pistachios, fresh herbs and lime zest.
+GARNISH: Sprinkle the watermelon salad with dukkah seasoning, pistachios, fresh or dried herbs and lime zest.
 Season to taste with salt and pepper, then serve immediately.

-- There are myriad different varieties of dukkah spice blends out there.
-I’m partial to this one from Trader Joe’s because I think the fennel and anise work so well with the watermelon, but it is of course much cheaper in stores!
-I’ve linked it here so you can see the full ingredients list but don’t recommend you purchasing at this inflated online price.
+- There are myriad different varieties of dukkah blends out there.
+I’m partial to this one from Trader Joe’s or this dukkah seasoning on Amazon because I think the fennel and / or anise in both of those work so well with the watermelon, but it is of course much cheaper in stores!
+I’ve linked them both here so you can see the full ingredients list but don’t recommend you purchasing at this inflated online price.